drinkbird/drinkbird.github.io/_courses/jekyll-engineering-blog-github-pages/05-github-pages-and-custom-domain/02-repo-setup-and-deploy-source.md

 ---

 ## What you'll learn
-- The difference between a user (or organisation) site and a project site, and which one a personal blog wants.
+- The difference between a user (or organization) site and a project site, and which one a personal blog wants.
 - How `url:` and `baseurl:` in `_config.yml` interact with the served URL, and when each matters.
 - The three deploy sources Pages supports: a branch, a `/docs` folder, or GitHub Actions.
 - Why `gh-pages` is a leftover convention rather than a requirement.